Last updated August 2018

 UM Learn and Fair Dealing

-Audiovisual Works and Fair Dealing
+Audiovisual Work and Fair Dealing

-Musical Works/Sound Recordings and Fair Dealing
+Musical Work/Sound Recording and Fair Dealing

 Administrative Copying and Fair Dealing

 Students and Fair Dealing

 Exemption for a Work Available through the Internet

 Exemption for Displaying a Work

 Relationship between Exemptions: Fair Dealing, Displaying, Lesson